Resources To Support Student Diversity in the School of Earth and Sustainability

 Wondering how to get involved in research in STEM fields (Science, Technology, Engineering and Mathematics)?
 Or looking for an internship learning how Tribal communities are approaching environmental problems and solutions?
 Check out the NAU Diversity in STEM Co-operative (DiSCO) to find groups with funding and opportunities to help you build your experience and explore your career path!

 NAU offers scholarships and assists in advertising scholarships specifically for students from underrepresented backgrounds:

-- 2021 Fund for Student Diversity in Earth and Environmental Sciences: SES is committed to providing dedicated funding and support to serve a wider diversity of graduate students.
-As part of this year’s admission cycle (applications due January 15, 2021), we are offering supplemental funding for students from backgrounds currently underrepresented in our graduate programs.
-If you are interested in applying to our graduate programs, talk to any faculty member you are interested in working with, or email the funding coordinator with any questions you have or to get help finding a potential mentor.
+- Fund for Student Diversity in Earth and Environmental Sciences: SES is committed to providing dedicated funding and support to serve a wider diversity of graduate students.
+This fund is to support new admissions.
+If you are interested in applying to our graduate programs, talk to any faculty member you are interested in working with.

 - The Quayle Scholarship for current or future NAU graduate students who are members of a Native American tribe or nation

 Other organizations offering relevant scholarships and fellowships for students of color in earth / environment / sustainability fields (list in progress):

 - American Geosciences Institute Scholarship for Advancing Diversity in the Geoscience Profession